iowaguy/pcn-simulator/speedy-murmurs-simulator/README.md

 2020-01-22 10:57:29.418 [IPClusterStart] Engines appear to have started successfully
 ```

 Later, when the experiments are done running, stop the engines with `./sim stop`.
-You can see the current start of your ipcluster by running `./sim status`.
+You can see the currentBCD start of your ipcluster by running `./sim status`.

 ### Running An Experiment
 An experiment takes in a generator script.
 This script will generate the configurations for each individual simulation; see `experiments.py`.
 Note that the `generate_configs()` function creates a list of lists.
 This is done to enforce a partial ordering on the simulations.
 This is needed because in the Dynamic simulator, a single simulation may consist of several steps (often 9 or 10), and for a given setup, these steps need to happen in order.